tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

   </figcaption>
 </figure>

 For richer text-based interfaces, many old systems included *semigraphics*.
 You can think of semigraphics as extra characters that allow you to 'draw' with type.
-Many of these characters have been adopted in modern systems; for instance, you can copy-paste these symbols straight from your web browser into any text document: &#9824; &#9829; &#9830; &#9827;.
-Additionally, Unicode includes over a hundred box-drawing characters for constructing TUI interfaces.
+Modern systems have adopted many of these characters; for instance, you can copy-paste these symbols straight from your web browser into any text document: &#9824; &#9829; &#9830; &#9827;.
+Additionally, *Unicode* (basically, a collection of all of the characters a computer can display) includes over a hundred box-drawing characters for constructing TUI interfaces.

 <figure>
   <code>┘ ┐┌└ ┼ ─ ├ ┤ ┴ ┬ │</code>